AviatrixSystems/avxlabs-docs/ace_ops/docs/lab4.md

 ## 2. TROUBLESHOOT REQUEST

 Let’s move forward with the troubleshooting.
+Verify the connectivity between **BU1 Frontend** and **BU2 Mobile App**.

 ### 2.1 Connectivity verification Using Gatus

 ### 2.2 Connectivity verification Using Diagnostic Tools

 Remember that all Aviatrix gateways include built-in enterprise-grade tools, such as ping and traceroute.
-If you can’t use an SSH client, run these commands directly from the `Diagnostic Tools` section.
+Run these commands directly from the `Diagnostic Tools` section.

+From _ace-aws-eu-west-1-spoke1_, ping the private IP address of **BU2 Mobile App** and perform a traceroute.

 ```{figure} images/lab4-traceroute280.png
 ---